lfe/lfe.github.io/content/_index.md

 When your LFE prototype is ready for the big-time, you can run it with all the [sophisticated machinery](https://adoptingerlang.org/docs/production/releases/) of an OTP release.
-In fact, you don't have to wait: start your prototype as a realease, with zero pain and all of the benefit.
+In fact, you don't have to wait: start your prototype as a release, with zero pain and all of the benefit.
 <br/>
 <br/>
 <br/>